Lesson 1.4: Disambiguating Parses

 operator, can

-be followed by a symbol representing the associativity of that priority group:
+be followed by a literal representing the associativity of that priority group:

 either left: